quaderno/quaderno-api/source/includes/_setup.md

 The HTTP header `X-Pages-HasMore` indicates whether more records can be fetched by using the same query with a lower `since_id`.

+The HTTP header `X-Pages-NextPage` contains the URL that should be used to fetch the next page of records.
+It is only present if more records exist.

 Bear in mind that Quaderno paginates `GET` index results.

 You can change the number of objects to be returned with the `limit` parameter, defaulting to `25`.
 This value is capped at 100 objects.